gedrutten/Portfolio/content/3580qca/Week06.md

 ### Black Mirror

 I find one of the more modern examples of speculative futures design is the Black Mirror Netflix series.
 The series looks at alternative presents or near futures that often highlight the unintended implications of our current trajectories.
-Being a popular culture medium, it gets the everyday person thinking baout the future we are creating for ourselves - something desperately needed in this current society where technology is so seductive, but carries with it the potential for great harm.
+Being a popular culture medium, it gets the everyday person thinking about the future we are creating for ourselves - something desperately needed in this current society where technology is so seductive, but carries with it the potential for great harm.

 {{< figure src="/img/3580qca/BlackMirror.jpg" >}}